The dark side of video games

 - "Nazi Auferstehung: A DukenDoom Adventure".
 Won the Worst Wad award at the 2006 Cacowards for a variety of reasons, including but not limited to badly-textured levels created with a random level generator, badly-imported resources from other games, a truckload of copyrighted MP3s that don't play as music in-game, use and abuse of Most Annoying Sound (a sound byte of Duke Nukem saying "Die, you sunovabitch" plays every time an enemy dies by gibbing - an ill-conceived decision, as the same file plays after inputting the suicide code), and its inclusion of multiple copies of the copyrighted Doom II resource file.
 But this didn't become as infamous as it is until the author hilariously attempted to defend his creation by claiming to be autistic, which didn't fit his behavior at all; if anything, he was "anti-autistic".

 - "UAC Military Nightmare", by someone under the name of Terry.
-The story of the mod is a bunch of John Romero heads trying to "rape" the player with BFG rays.
+The "story" of the mod is vague at best and rambling and incomprehensible at worst, but boils down to a bunch of John Romero heads and some poorly-drawn MS Paint faces trying to "rape" the player with BFG rays.
+And Santa Claus is involved, and is evil and also obsessed with rape for no clear reason.
 The gameplay is dumb, the story and scripting is vulgarity featuring overt references to anal rape...
 One map is even flat-out malicious, with a script that wrecks your Skulltag (now Zandronum) configuration and renames your character to a homophobic insult.
 It duly won Worst Wad at the 2008 Cacowards; see Darknation's rather vitriolic rant about it here.

 - "Terry" also has a large catalog of well detailed, unfinished maps designed to fool the player into a death trap filled with ear rape.
 As if that weren't bad enough, he has a number of fanboys that do the exact same thing (though these could be aliases), to the point that "Terrywad" has become synonymous with "Shit" on the /idgames archives.
 Some of these cross the line and are actively malicious: some follow the aforementioned example by screwing with your Zandronum configuration; others are "zip bombs" which disguise themselves as small zip files, only to inflate into hundreds of megabytes (or, in one case, a gigabyte) when you extract them due to compression trickery and potentially overload the system trying to extract them.